nilearn/nilearn/doc/getting_started.rst

 -----------------------------------------------

 An experiment may need additional information about subjects, sessions or experiments.
-In the Haxby experiment, fMRI data is acquired while presenting different category of pictures to the subject (face, house...) and the goal of this experiment is to predict which category is presented to the subjects from the brain activation.
+In the Haxby experiment, fMRI data are acquired while presenting different category of pictures to the subject (face, house...) and the goal of this experiment is to predict which category is presented to the subjects from the brain activation.